joelconnects/FlipTheBlinds/README.md

 ## Known Issues

  * Drawing/Rendering images in the animator object is problematic for the simulator, especially iPhone 7/7P.
 Device testing is recommended.
- * `drawHierarchy(in:afterScreenUpdates:)` is used for modal presentations.
-Waiting for the screen to update may cause an inconspicuous flicker.
+ * `drawHierarchy(in:afterScreenUpdates:)` is used for modal presentations and may cause an inconspicuous flicker.

 ## License